EnHsuan/FOSS-gitpage-practice/docs/index.md

 **FOSS class 2023**

-This is a practice for biulding a website using GitHub.
+This is a practice for building a website using GitHub.